ShiYunyi/Meta-Weight-Net_Code-Optimization/README.md

 - pytorch 1.9.0
 - torchvision 0.10.0

-`noisy_long_tail_CIFAR.py` can generate noisy and long-tailed CIFAR datasets by calling `torchvision.datasets`.
+The `noisy_long_tail_CIFAR.py` can generate noisy and long-tailed CIFAR datasets by calling `torchvision.datasets`.
 Because some class attributes have been changed, errors may occur in some earlier versions of torchvision.
 It can be solved by changing the corresponding attribute name.
 ---